Our RE Curriculum

 - The Church of England’s Understanding Christianity resource provides the planning and key learning activities for most of the Christianity-based topics within the curriculum.

-- The Discovery RE resource provides the planning and key learning activities for all other topics.
+- The Emmanuel and Discovery RE resources provide the planning and key learning activities for all other topics.

 Each year, at least 50% of the curriculum is Christianity-based.
 Other religions are studied as pupils move through the school; these religions represent all main faiths of pupils attending the school as of December 2020.